gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - A login has an e-mail address and a password.
 - there must be an explicit option tor remember the booking manager credentials
 - An incorrect login message must be shown for incorrect email and/or password
+- The password must be at least 8 characters long

  ### Other requirements
 - Registration